Chronology

 January 11, 1946

-Discharged from the Army with the rank of PFC (Private First Class) as a Draftsman 070 and returns home.
+Discharged from the Army with the rank of Private First Class (PFC) as a Draftsman 070 and returns home to New York.
 Regularly visits the Metropolitan Museum of Art and Museum of Modern Art with mother and sister.

 February 13, 1946